Panjabi at SOAS Language Centre

 The Panjab was severely affected by Partition, a brutal political separation that was not without linguistic consequences.
 In India, where Panjabi has been cultivated as a literary medium, numerous Persian and Arabic loan words have been replaced with words of Sanskrit origin.
 More recently, Panjabi speakers have borrowed from English – a feature particularly widespread in the Panjabi spoken in diaspora.

-- Introduction to Panjabi (Not currently available)
+- Panjabi Beginners (Not currently available)